HELOOOM/LDAP/index.md

 # Part II: Active Directory Groups

+Groups in Active Directory allow to assemble any type of object (user account, computer account, group) into a single entity in order to simplify administrative work in an Active Directory forest.
+In addition, the groups are characterized by their scope, which will limit their application in the forest.
+But also by their type, they can be assigned security authorizations if their type allows it.
+1. We Create three organizational units that will allow you to manage and organize users and user groups.
+We name them respectively `Casablanca` , `Fez` and `Rabat`.

 ![WhatsApp Image 2022-01-17 at 20 56 59](https://user-images.githubusercontent.com/53974876/149832827-36e4d201-d952-45ef-a734-a2edfc1f0d01.jpeg)

 ![WhatsApp Image 2022-01-17 at 19 20 30](https://user-images.githubusercontent.com/53974876/149832770-ab287cdf-1c2f-4dbb-ac83-cde7d229108b.jpeg)

+We create 3 new users for each organizational unit.
+The result will look like this.

 ![WhatsApp Image 2022-01-17 at 20 56 57](https://user-images.githubusercontent.com/53974876/149832860-b018c0ea-86e4-4a89-89dd-d5776742020f.jpeg)

 # Part III: Group Policy Object

+Group Policies (or GPO for Group Policy Object) are centralized management functions of the Microsoft Windows family.
+They allow the management of computers and users in an Active Directory environment.
+Group Policies are part of the IntelliMirror family of technologies, which include managing disconnected computers, managing roaming users or managing folder redirection, and managing files in offline mode.

+1. Apply a security policy for the user `Sales-dir-casablanca`, which will prevent the user from having the “control panel configuration” in the start menu.

 ![WhatsApp Image 2022-01-17 at 21 17 09](https://user-images.githubusercontent.com/53974876/149835136-1d982c4e-a8eb-43da-ab48-9dfc80e15ccc.jpeg)

+First we need to create a new GPO (Group Policy Object)

+Then we need to add the user to this GPO:

 ![WhatsApp Image 2022-01-17 at 21 45 10](https://user-images.githubusercontent.com/53974876/149835478-2a50f3e8-8cb6-40d4-94ba-e896d7501c13.jpeg)

+Now, let's block the access to control panel, On the policy editor window, the setting that we’re looking for is under User Configuration > Adminsitrative Templates > Control Panel , find one setting named `Prohibit access to Control Panel and PC settings`.

+We make sure it is set to `Enabled`.

 ![Capture d’écran 2022-01-17 214713](https://user-images.githubusercontent.com/53974876/149835318-b26b6444-7a18-4ca2-ba4f-a6cb19d55f6a.png)

+Now we need to apply the settings by the following command `gpupdate /force`

 ![win](https://user-images.githubusercontent.com/56129562/149037875-b81ce129-5b5a-4d6e-a6f7-1ceecc302200.png)

+As a last step, we need to link the user to the GPO:

 ![WhatsApp Image 2022-01-17 at 21 20 52](https://user-images.githubusercontent.com/53974876/149835550-b325efee-adc4-457a-bc47-b3103864814d.jpeg)

+Results When trying to access control panel, or Windows Settings, we get the following error.

 ![wi](https://user-images.githubusercontent.com/56129562/149038024-7c51e574-4f24-40f5-a864-121c6962c9c1.png)